 The internal audit function at Lancashire oversees all the Group and entity level internal audits.
-The function is led by Steven Hartley, Head of Internal Audit, who is a Fellow of the Institute of Chartered Accountants of England and Wales and fulfils the UK regulators' controlled function role of Head of Internal Audit (SIMF5).
+The function is led by Samantha Churchill, Head of Internal Audit, who is a Fellow of the Institute of Chartered Accountants of England and Wales and will fulfil the UK regulators' controlled function role of Head of Internal Audit (SMF5) when approved by the PRA.
 The Head of Internal Audit reports to the LHL, LUK and CUL Audit Committees and the LICL board and is supported by a number of additional individuals who are deemed to be sufficiently skilled to perform internal audit function duties.
 The internal audit function has the required skills, knowledge and expertise to fulfil its duties.
 Internal audit plays a key role in the Group's ERM by providing an independent opinion regarding the accuracy and completeness of risks in the risk register, in addition to verification of the effectiveness of controls and the consistency of their operation.